-The first certification MB 200 is a colossal one and clearing it is not easy.
-You need to learn so many topics and it will easily take a month even if you keep efforts continuously.
+The first certification MB 200 is a colossal one, and clearing it is not easy.
+You need to learn so many topics, and it will easily take a month, even if you keep efforts continuously.

 My advice is to focus on understanding and applying the knowledge on building case studies rather than clearing the certifications.

-Keep a realistic target for passing the certification, probably you can target MB 200.
+Keep a realistic target for passing the certification, and probably you can target MB 200.
 You don't need to clear all the certifications to get the job.
 Unfortunately, clearing certifications alone will not guarantee passing job interviews.
-In fact, Microsoft has omitted so many topics that we use every day and these topics are nowhere on the certification tests.
+In fact, Microsoft has omitted so many topics that we use every day, and these topics are nowhere on the certification tests.